twming/ros2_master_tutorial/README.md

 </launch>
 ```
->[!TIPS]
+> [!TIP]
->You have learn how to do topic remapping, how to map the turtlesim teleop /turtle1/cmd_vel to /cmd_vel
+> You have learn how to do topic remapping, how to map the turtlesim teleop /turtle1/cmd_vel to /cmd_vel
 ___